equivalent/dude_policy/README.md

 > Avoid writing tests from perspective of `resource.policy` or `NameOfMyPolicy.new(current_account)`

-#### Nil overide
+#### Nil is a user too

-once you install gem you may notice that you are able to do `nil.dude.can_do_anything? => false` this is a feature not a bug.
+Once you install gem you may notice that you are able to do `nil.dude.can_do_anything? => false` this is a feature not a bug.

 Sometimes your application need to deal with `nil` as current_user and